Skip to main content

 Step 3: Write it all up

-After the call, the AI writes it up.
-Meeting summary, action items, next steps, and in more advanced platforms, a draft follow-up email ready for the rep to review and send.
+After the call, the AI writes it up: meeting summary, action items, next steps, and in more advanced platforms, a draft follow-up email ready for the rep to review and send.

 Step 4: Update your CRM

 The best platforms push all of this directly into your CRM without anyone having to copy or paste.
 The rep finishes a call and the deal record is already updated.
+Transcription accuracy matters more than it sounds — production-grade platforms hit 95 to 98% accuracy under standard conditions.
+If the tool mixes up who said what, the summaries built on top of it become unreliable.

 Conversation intelligence creates measurable value across five distinct workflows, each with documented impact on revenue, efficiency, or customer insight.